 Bluetooth Data Loggers Streamline Museum Environmental Monitoring

 The Idemitsu Museum of Arts was opened in 1966 as an exhibition hall for the Idemitsu Collection and is located on the 9th floor of the Imperial Theater Building, overlooking the Imperial Garden in Marunouchi, Chiyoda-ku, Tokyo.
 Special exhibitions are held six to seven times a year, with themed exhibitions of selected works from the Idemitsu Collection of Japanese painting and calligraphy, and East Asian ceramics.
 Other museum attractions include a year-round exhibition of major works by Georges Rouault (1871-1958), the French master of religious paintings famous for the “Passion” series depicting the last days of Jesus Christ.
-The unique feature of the museum includes the Sherd Room, which displays fragments of pottery collected from kilns in Asia and Egypt.
+The unique features of the museum include the Sherd Room, which displays fragments of pottery collected from kilns in Asia and Egypt.

 To ensure these valuable assets are preserved for current and future visitors to view and enjoy, the museum employs great vigilance in sustaining an adequate interior climate that is safe for storing the range of artworks.
 Temperature and relative humidity (RH) must be closely managed as excessive levels can potentially harm artifacts and cause deterioration.
 High RH can trigger mold formation and cause certain materials to warp and corrode, while warmer temperatures can result in heat damage.